What is piebaldism?

 - White forelock in 80-90% of those affected (poliosis)

-- White patch (due to absence of pigmentation) of the central portion of the forehead
+- Leukoderma (white patch due to absence of melanocytes) of the central portion of the forehead

 - Eyebrow and eyelash hair may also be affected, either continuously or discontinuously with the forelock

-- White patches of skin may also be seen on the face (particularly the chin), trunk and extremities (hands and feet are not usually affected)
+- White patches of skin may also be seen on the face (particularly the chin), trunk and limbs; hands and feet are not usually affected

 - Often a narrow border of hyperpigmented skin surrounds the white unpigmented patches